cityairllc/cityair_python_api/README.rst

 Inroduction
 ^^^^^^^^^^^^^^^^^^^^^
-python package for getting CityAir.io data in the format of Pandas DataFrames for further processing. enjoy and feel free to leave a feedback at feedback@cityair.ru
+python package for getting CityAir.io data in the format of Pandas DataFrames for further processing. enjoy and feel free to leave a feedback at service@cityair.io

 Installing